-In our video on Monday, we provided a high-level summary of the expectations for ongoing monitoring contained in the new guidance.
+In our previous video, we provided a high-level summary of the expectations for ongoing monitoring contained in the new guidance.
 It is important that banking organizations understand these expectations, so let’s take a closer look.

 The guidance states that effective third-party risk management includes ongoing monitoring throughout the duration of a third-party relationship, commensurate with the level of risk and complexity of the relationship and the activity performed by the third party.
 Such ongoing monitoring allows the banking organization to: